Jonybang/Geesome-CMF/readme.md

 - More customizable sub fields on admin panel(custom directives in a-edit grid);
 - Rename some entities;
 - Reusable components;
-- Bind translations pages(same as Babel on MODX).
+- Bind translations pages(same as Babel on MODX);
+- More beauty admin panel.